Ecotricity: Vehicle recharging (2011 to 2021)

-In 2018 the Ecotricity EV tariff on its motorway network was 30p/KWh for non-Ecotricity customers and half this for customers using the Rapid charger network.
-The access is via a mobile phone app.
-To help with using this most of the network 'pumps' are being fitted with short range, restricted, WiFi to enable connection in poor mobile signal areas.

-By the start of 2019 Ecotricity was providing over 300 charging points.
+In 2018, the Ecotricity EV tariff on its motorway network was 30p/KWh for non-Ecotricity customers and half this for customers.
+Access was via a mobile phone app.
+To help with using this, some of the charging points were fitted with short-range, restricted, WiFi to enable connection in poor mobile signal areas.
+By the start of 2019, Ecotricity had over 300 charging points.

-In early 2021, Ecotricity and GRIDSERVE announced a new partnership to power the Electric Highway.
-The new major collaboration is leading transformation with two elements – already underway.
-Firstly, all existing chargers will be replaced with new technology, doubling the capacity – offering all three connection types (CCS, CHAdeMO, and AC) and contactless payment.
-Secondly – a further 6 to 12 pumps of the all-new 350 kW high power standard will be installed.
-Funding for the program is being provided by Hitachi Capital (UK) PLC, also a shareholder in GRIDSERVE.
+In early 2021, Ecotricity and GRIDSERVE announced a partnership which would see the network expanded and contactless payment facilities added.
+Funding for the programme came from Hitachi Capital (UK), also a shareholder in GRIDSERVE.
+In mid-2021, it was announced that GRIDSERVE had purchased the remaining stake from Ecotricity, taking full ownership of the charging network.

-In mid 2021, It was announced that GRIDSERVE had purchased the remaining stake from Ecotricity, taking full ownership of the Electric Highway.
-Their first element of the modernisation plans for the charging network are continuing as planned with the intention of all Electric Highway sites having their phase 1 charger replacements complete by the end of summer 2021.
-GRIDSERVE's other charging network, the Electric Forecourt scheme also continues to be rolled out separately, according to original plans.

 Distributed energy storage

-Ecotricity has investigated supplying 100 houses with an internet-connected grid energy storage system that will take the homes off the grid at peak times.
+Around 2014, Ecotricity investigated supplying 100 houses with an internet-connected grid energy storage system that will take the homes off the grid at peak times.

 Mobile phone network

 Ecotricity launched a mobile virtual network called Ecotalk in 2018; plans had been discussed by Vince in 2013.
-Money from customer's bills is used to buy land for nature conservation, in part through a partnership with the RSPB.
+Money from customer's bills would be used to buy land for nature conservation, in part through a partnership with the RSPB.